nablang/nablang/doc/nabla/basic-syntax.md

 # Behavior types (class, include, scope, delegate)

-a data type is inherently a behavior type, but there can be behavior types that are not data types
+a struct type is inherently a behavior type, but there can be behavior types that are not struct types

     class Foo
       include Bar